 New Student Preparation

-IVC offers three types of Dual Enrollment Programs
+IVC offers two types of Dual Enrollment Programs

 General Dual Enrollment